1211311173/FinShark/frontend/README.md

 # FinShark

-FinShark helps investors find relavent financial documents without the noise of short-term data.
+FinShark helps investors to check relevant data about stocks.